 Published by Macmillan on October 14th 2014

-Also by this author: I'd Tell You I Love You, But Then I'd Have to Kill You, Cross My Heart and Hope to Spy, Don't Judge a Girl by Her Cover, Only the Good Spy Young, All Fall Down, Out of Sight, Out of Time, United We Spy, See How They Run, Take the Key and Lock Her Up, Not If I Save You First, Dash & Lily's Book of Dares, Sam & Ilsa's Last Hurrah, The Twelve Days of Dash and Lily, The Darkest Part of the Forest, The Cruel Prince, The Wicked King, The Modern Faerie Tales: Tithe, Valiant, and Ironside, The Queen of Nothing , How the King of Elfhame Learned to Hate Stories, Eleanor & Park, Landline, Fangirl, Anna and the French Kiss, Lola and the Boy Next Door, Isla and the Happily Ever After, Summer Days & Summer Nights, There's Someone Inside Your House, The Woods Are Always Watching
+Also by this author: I'd Tell You I Love You, But Then I'd Have to Kill You, Cross My Heart and Hope to Spy, Don't Judge a Girl by Her Cover, Only the Good Spy Young, All Fall Down, Out of Sight, Out of Time, United We Spy, See How They Run, Take the Key and Lock Her Up, Not If I Save You First, Dash & Lily's Book of Dares, Sam & Ilsa's Last Hurrah, The Twelve Days of Dash and Lily, The Darkest Part of the Forest, The Cruel Prince, The Wicked King, The Modern Faerie Tales: Tithe, Valiant, and Ironside, The Queen of Nothing , How the King of Elfhame Learned to Hate Stories, The Stolen Heir, Eleanor & Park, Landline, Fangirl, Anna and the French Kiss, Lola and the Boy Next Door, Isla and the Happily Ever After, Summer Days & Summer Nights, There's Someone Inside Your House, The Woods Are Always Watching

 Format: Hardcover (336 pages) • Source: Purchased